 - To find out which classes are offered online for a particular department each semester, search the TWU Class Schedule.

-- On the following page, you must fill in at least 3 fields.
-You can start by choosing the Term, Subject and then under Instructional Methods select Internet Instruction.
+- On the Search for Classes page, fill in at least 3 fields.
+You can start by selecting the Term, Subject, and Instructional Methods (select Internet Instruction for online courses).

-My exam is being proctored in my Canvas course, how do I get started using Honorlock?
+My exam is being proctored in my Canvas course, how do I get started using Respondus Lockdown Browser or Honorlock?

 Honorlock provides on-demand proctoring services that removes access to test content from the Internet, prevents mobile devices from searching test answers online, disables multiple screens, and allows a live agent to help students through the authentication process before starting a quiz.
-Honorlock has students use a web camera during an online, technology-proctored exam that is taken from home and not in a TWU computer lab.
-Learn how to get started using Honorlock in Canvas (Students).
+Honorlock has students use a web camera during an online, technology-proctored exam that is taken from home.

 What is the difference between a hybrid and fully online class?